 Scotland’s cities are teeming with sustainable urban gardens, allotments and botanical venues – all of which will warm your heart if you enjoy being at one with nature and growing your own produce.

-Meeting the green-fingered passion for UK and overseas’ students, the University of Dundee has set up around 20 new allotments on campus to enable individuals to grow their own fruit and vegetables.
+Meeting the green-fingered passion for UK and overseas’ students, the University of Dundee set-up around 20 new allotments on campus to enable individuals to grow their own fruit and vegetables.
 Even better, students at most of Scotland’s university cities have access to green spaces and shared gardens next to student accommodation through groups, clubs and various partnerships.

 Embrace beautiful green beginnings

 The International Day for Biological Diversity is on 22 May.
 Billed as “Building a shared future for all life”, this unique day will soon make you realise that Scotland is playing its part in providing and preserving green urban areas across its cities.
-It adds up to Scotland achieving a cleaner and greener future in biodiversity, ahead of the UN Biodiversity Conference #COP15.
+It adds up to Scotland achieving a cleaner and greener future in biodiversity.

 The initiative works with local communities in some of Scotland’s most remote areas to establish projects that are a vital lifeline for our most nationally and internationally vulnerable coastal and island wildlife.

-Such proactive green schemes foster a greater good for nature, underpinned by Scotland’s new Biodiversity Strategy
+Such proactive green schemes foster a greater good for nature, underpinned by Scotland’s Biodiversity Strategy.

-Scotland’s Greenspace Map is a world first.
-No other country has mapped its greenspace in this way, according to www.scotlandguides.org.
-It’s a useful resource to find where you can enjoy Scotland’s verdant urban spaces – handy for studying in the summer sunshine – or if you want to kick back and relax with family and friends.
+Scotland’s Greenspace Map is a useful resource to find where you can enjoy Scotland’s verdant urban spaces – handy for studying in the summer sunshine – or if you want to kick back and relax with family and friends.

 You’re spoilt for choice with biodiversity spaces in Scotland.
 The interactive map gives information about the type and extent of greenspace in urban Scotland (i.e. towns and cities with a population of over 3000), provided by the 32 Scottish Councils.